 InnoDBor allowing it to be set as

-The procedure given at Verifying Upgrade Prerequisites for Your MySQL 5.7 Installation, describes how to identify partitioned tables that must be altered before upgrading to MySQL 8.0.
+The procedure given at Section 2.11.5, “Preparing Your Installation for Upgrade”, describes how to identify partitioned tables that must be altered before upgrading to MySQL 8.0.

 Incompatible change: Several server error codes are not used and have been removed (for a list, see Features Removed in MySQL 8.0).
 Applications that test specifically for any of them should be updated.

 Important change: The default character set has changed from